 Can I be brutally honest?
 Companies are not looking for people who’s willing to learn.
 They already want you to be made.
 This correlates with the information written above.

-That is why you’ve got to acquire in-demand skills if we’re talking about targeting the high paying careers.
+That is why you have to acquire in-demand skills if we’re talking about targeting the high paying careers.
 I hope this motivates you enough to ignite the fire inside of you to develop high quality skills (valuable skills that the market needs or should I say, a lot of people lack).

 3. If They Say This: “We’re Just Going To Call You.”
 Then Expect That You’re Not Accepted.